Models of Jacobians of curves: Strict log and tropical Jacobian and representability

 where $V\to T$ and $W\to S$ are \'etale.
 This can in turn be replaced by the colimit of $\ca F(W)$ over the diagrams of the form

 with $V\to T$ and $W\to S$ \'etale, where $t \to T$ and $T\to S$ are fixed and the remainder is allowed to vary.
-But this is simply the colimit over the factorizations $t\to W \to S$ with $W\to S$.
-Since those factorization with $W$ nuclear form a cofinal system, by \ref{lemma:atomic_bm} the colimit is equal to $\ca F(t)$. \end{proof}
+But this is simply the colimit over the factorizations $t\to W \to S$ with $W\to S$ \'etale.
+Since those factorizations with $W$ a nuclear neighbourhood of $t$ in $S$ form a cofinal system, by \ref{lemma:atomic_bm} the colimit is equal to $\ca F(t)$. \end{proof}